mehulagg/gitlab/doc/development/README.md

 ### Development guidelines review

-When you submit a change to GitLab's development guidelines, the people you ask for reviews from depend on the level of change:
+When you submit a change to GitLab's development guidelines, the people you ask for reviews from depend on the level of change, as described below.

 #### Trivial changes